Placement Test Information for the Class of 2025

 Solve rational equations

-- Incoming freshmen who had Algebra II or Geometry in middle school must take and pass a Mastery exam for those courses in order to receive credit at Brebeuf.
+- Incoming freshmen who took Algebra 2 or Geometry for middle school credit must take and pass a mastery exam for those courses in order to receive credit at Brebeuf.

 How does credit for these classes work?

-- Students who pass and can generate a high school transcript (before school starts) will receive credit for these courses on their Brebeuf transcript, including the letter grade that was earned for the course.
-This credit counts toward the credits required for the Indiana Academic Honors Diploma.
-Otherwise, students who pass will be given a “P” for the course on their Brebeuf transcript, and this credit will not count towards the four years of Math required for the Indiana Academic Honors Diploma.
-In either case, students must still take at least three years of mathematics at Brebeuf in order to meet the graduation requirement.
+- Students who pass the Algebra 2 and/or Geometry Mastery Exam will receive credit for these courses on their Brebeuf transcript, including the letter grade that was earned for the course.
+The credit counts toward the credits required for the Indiana Academic Honors Diploma.
+Students must still take at least three years of mathematics at Brebeuf in order to meet the graduation requirement.

-Please E-mail Eric Graham, Mathematics Department Chair, at firstname.lastname@example.org for questions regarding these exams.
+Please email Kaley Trump, Mathematics Department Chair, at firstname.lastname@example.org for questions regarding math placement and placement tests.